 Sounds good ?

-> We need some core services running in the Core services allocated range (2-49), and they are:
+We need some core services running and we will put them in their allocated range (2-49):

-> 192.168.12.2: DNS VIP – ns.ext.dc1.lab
+192.168.12.2: DNS VIP – ns.ext.dc1.lab

 Another possible services

 192.168.12.10: Ext VIP of an internal firewall lab